Last Updated on 21 August 2024 by Cycloscope

 Hospitality networks have very few members, you can give it a try with those.

 Water in Mozambique is a problem for the local population, you will always see women going to the wells to get water along the way.
-And the problem is not that there is no water, on the contrary, there is a lot of it, but there are no wells and often women are forced to walk tens of kilometers every day.
-By bicycle though, those distances are shortened so you’ll always have a well waiting for you while you are cycling Mozambique.
+The problem is not that there is no water, on the contrary, there is a lot of it, but there are no wells, and often women are forced to walk tens of kilometers every day.
+By bicycle though, those distances are shortened so you’ll always have a well waiting for you while you are cycling in Mozambique.
 Indeed, in some areas of central Mozambique

 Restaurants and food in Mozambique

-Every meal is usually accompanied by rice or xima (maze-meal, similar to Italian polenta).
-A meal at the restaurant costs from 3 euros upwards, fish is usually the most expensive thing while fijoada (beans soup) is the cheapest dish.
+Every meal is usually accompanied by rice or xima (maze meal, similar to Italian polenta).
+A meal at the restaurant costs from 3 euros upwards, fish is usually the most expensive thing while fijoada (bean soup) is the cheapest dish.

 So, to try absolutely: